The gut-lung connection and the coronavirus establishes that there are proven things you can do to help prepare your body for the pandemic.

-The problem of course is that in these days of many antibiotics, both prescribed and in low doses in our foods, many and perhaps even most of us do not have a strong microbiome.
+The problem of course is that in these days of many antibiotics, both prescribed and in low doses in our foods, most of us probably do not have a strong microbiome.
 Add to that the chemicals we consume in our food and drink that have a very detrimental effect on this community, and it is little wonder that many diseases of the alimentary canal, brain and lungs are so prevalent in society today.
-The artificial sweeteners in colas incidentally top the list of chemicals that destroy our microbiomes; they are probably worse than sugar, though that is debatable.

 The gut-lung connection and the coronavirus means value in kefir.

-If you are interested in the science, or just sceptical, then google ‘frontiers of science; microbiome.’1
+If you are interested in the science, or just skeptical, then google "frontiers of science; microbiome."

-For yourself, you could make kombucha tea, and we make kefir; it takes about five minutes, every morning initially and then a maintenance dose perhaps once a week or less.
+For yourself, you could drink kombucha tea, and we make kefir; it takes about five-minutes, every morning initially and then a maintenance dose perhaps once a week or less.

-You can get the starter from a health food store for around R60 and instructions here at kefir benefits.
+You can get the starter from a health food store for around R80 and instructions here on how to make kefir.
 It is also one of the best sources of calcium for the prevention of osteoporosis by the way.
-And in some small way give your lungs added protection from an exposure to the coronavirus and many of the other flu strains this winter.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.